xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 | Non-Initial Fragment | 1              | Non-Zero        | No        |
 | Non-Initial Fragment | 0              | Non-Zero        | No        |

-As per the following [Documentation](https://www.cisco.com/c/en/us/support/docs/ip/generic-routing-encapsulation-gre/8014-acl-wp.html#fragkeyscenes "Documentation"), non-fragments and the initial fragment of an IP packet can contain both Layer 3 and 4 information that the ACLs can match against for a permit or deny decision.
+As per the following [Documentation](https://www.cisco.com/c/en/us/support/docs/ip/generic-routing-encapsulation-gre/8014-acl-wp.html#fragkeyscenes "Documentation"), non-fragments and the initial fragment of an IP packet can contain both Layer 3 and 4 information that the ACLs can match against, for a permit or deny decision.
 Non-initial fragments are typically allowed through the ACL, because they can be blocked based only Layer 3 information in the packets.
 However, because these packets do not contain Layer 4 information, they do not match the Layer 4 information in the ACL entry, if it exists.
 Allowing the non-initial fragments of an IP datagram through is acceptable because the host receiving the fragments is not able to reassemble the original IP datagram without receiving all the fragments.
-These initial fragments, may always not be, legitimate packets.
+These initial or non-initial fragments, may always not be, legitimate packets.

 ## Understanding the keyword: Fragments